 Experiences of other people: When parents share their real life experiences with children, it helps them in facing same difficult situation easily(Shanafelt and Noseworthy, 2017).

 Music and art: Music based activities consist of experiences such as listening to music or watching someone plays an instrument, singing song or dancing or moving to sound helps' child in positive emotional development, and helps in gaining better coordination.
+Get Nursing Assignment Help at great deal with upto 50% OFF.

 3.5 Ways to support children which shows impact of their own actions and behaviours